ubcgif/GIFtoolsCookbook/content/recipes/weightsFromGeoModel.rst

 The default value for cell-based weights and face weights is 1.

-.. tip:: A cell-based weight that is less than 1 will ????????? while a cell-based weight greater than 1 will ?????????????.
+.. tip:: A cell-based weight that is less than 1 will force the model towards the reference model while a cell-based weight greater than 1 will allow deviations from the reference model.

 .. tip:: A face weight that is less than 1 will create a **sharp** boundary between those cells.
 A face weight that is greater than 1 will avoid sharp boundaries between those cells.
 The larger the deviation from 1, the more pronounced the differences will be.
 For example, a face weight of 0.0001 will produce a sharper boundary than a face weight of 0.1.